 The Downside: Pointless as it adds nothing to the conversation; predictable as it goes exactly where we’d expect; repeatedly ignores its own rules of camera use

-On the Side: Ti West, Joe Swanberg, Amy Seimetz, and A.J.
-Bowen have all directed at least one feature film starring at least one of the other three.
+On the Side: Ti West, Joe Swanberg and Amy Seimetz have all directed at least one feature film starring at least one of the other two.
+A.J.
+Bowen is often their lucky charm.